-Another use of trusts is to protect the income you receive each month.
-Most senior citizens receive Social Security every month and many have pensions and receive income distributions from their retirement accounts.
-For 2018, Medicaid limits income to $842 (plus a $20 disregard) for an individual.
+A special kind of trust in New York, called a Pooled Income Trust, is used to protect what Medicaid calls the “surplus” income you receive each month.
+Most senior citizens receive Social Security every month, and many have pensions and receive income distributions from their retirement accounts.
+For 2020, Medicaid limits income to $895 (which includes a $20 “disregard”) for an individual who is receiving Medicaid services in the community.
 (This number usually increases by a small amount each year.)
-If you are an individual who needs home care, every dollar of income in excess of $862 is required to be contributed to the cost of your care.
+If you are an individual who needs home care, every dollar of income in excess of $895 is required to be contributed to the cost of your care.

-Few people in New York can live on $862 per month.
+Few people in New York can live on $895 per month.
 Once again, trusts come to the rescue.
 With a Pooled Income Trust, you can retain the benefit of all your income and have Medicaid pay for home care.
 Here’s how it works:

 The net result of using a Pooled Income Trust is that you’re able to protect your surplus income and spend this money as you would if it were in your own bank account.
-If you didn’t do this, Medicaid regulations would require you to contribute everything except $862 per month to the cost of your care.
+If you didn’t do this, Medicaid regulations would require you to contribute everything except $895 per month to the cost of your care.
 With a Pooled Income Trust, you retain your lifestyle while still qualifying for Medicaid benefits.

 The Pooled Income Trust comes with one important limitation – the money in your Medicaid Pooled Trust can only be spent on you, for your own expenses and needs.
 However, you should not be shy about asking the trustees to pay for anything you want.
 Again, the only real limitation of Pooled Income Trust allowable expenses is that the expenditure must be for your benefit, not for anyone else.